aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 small, threshold-independent metadata.
 A progressive search can reclassify those captures against current settings without decoding every full image.
 Older FITS without those stored ratios remain eligible for direct inspection;
-as with uploads, a file is rejected if its own headers lack the required camera identity or RAW layout metadata.
+database discovery rejects one if its own headers lack the required camera identity or RAW layout metadata.
+Manual upload has the camera-bound legacy fallback described above.
 Only the purple and adjacent normal FITS selected for numerical fitting are necessarily decoded after discovery.

 Database discovery queries at most 600 newest candidate rows, then bounds grouping and staging to 200 FITS and 2 GiB.
 This prevents a large retained